BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

     - blue arrow points upwards
     - green arrow points forward
     - red arrow points to the right
-    - if blue and red are pointing in the opposite direction, try setting `upside_down` to 1 in the `startup` section of the config file of the corresponding application (or check if it is set to 1 inadvertently).
   - for a physical tracker (`controller` or `vive`) the orientation of the marker is depending on the runtime implementation and doesn't really matter for functionality
 - the current tracker position, if mc is currently active.
 This marker's colorcoding uses:
   - cyan instead of blue